Skip to content ↓

 Medical Room Procedures

-Students who become too unwell during a lesson to continue will need to be issued with a permission slip by their teacher before being sent to the Medical room.
+Students who become too unwell during a lesson to continue, will need to be issued with a permission slip by their teacher or escorted by a member of staff to the Medical room.

 Please note: If a student needs to be sent home the parent/carer will be contacted by a member of staff; students must not contact parents/carers themselves via mobile phone to request collection from school.

 Any student who currently holds a Medical card, will be permitted to use our Medical room, unescorted.
-Diabetic students will be permitted to use the room to administer insulin, as required.
+Diabetic students will be permitted to use the medical room to check their blood glucose levels and administer insulin, as required.

 Medication